Underground cable relocations

 What has been completed so far?

 Between November 2025 and April 2026, crews have trenched along the route to install new underground ducts.
-These ducts will carry the electricity cables once relocated.
+These ducts will carry the electricity cables.

 What factors have influenced the timeline for this work?